marckassay/PowerBolt/README.md

 - You can add, skip (disable) and reset (enable) Import-Module statements listed in your PowerShell profile page.

+- Just one command to build your module's documentation.
+And just one command to test your module.
+And just one command to publish your module.

 ### What other features are planned to be in PowerBolt?

 - To have GitHub repository creation at the same time when `Install-Template` is called to scaffold a new module.
 So in an addition to what `Install-Template` does currently, and if you have a GitHub account with a [personal access token](https://github.com/settings/tokens), the name of the module will be used to create a new repository in your GitHub account.

 - More preferences in config file such as, license type, expected module sub folders ('src', 'test', 'docs'), editor to launch.

+- To have module work with other SCM and SCM hosting sites.